openvinotoolkit/open_model_zoo/models/public/mobilenet-ssd/mobilenet-ssd.md

 The `mobilenet-ssd` model is a Single-Shot multibox Detection (SSD) network intended to perform object detection.
 This model is implemented using the Caffe framework.
 For details about this model, check out the [repository](https://github.com/chuanqi305/MobileNet-SSD).

 The model input is a blob that consists of a single image of "1x3x300x300" in BGR order, also like the `densenet-121` model.
 The BGR mean values need to be subtracted as follows: [127.5, 127.5, 127.5] before passing the image blob into the network.
-In addition, values must be scaled by 0.007843.
+In addition, values must be divided by 0.007843.

 The model output is a typical vector containing the tracked object data, as previously described.